-Chemical peels sound like some kind of science experiment from a high school chemistry lesson.
+Chemical peels...sound like a school chemistry lesson?
 What they don’t sound like, though, is an aesthetic treatment for glowing skin.
 But, hear me out.
 There are lots of benefits of chemical peels for acne and acne scars.
 They give the skin an extreme exfoliation, leaving it clear, smooth and even-toned.
 It’s a bit like giving your skin a fresh start - perfect for getting rid of breakouts and smoothing out skin texture!

 Chemical peels have two main functions: to loosen dead skin cells and to cause controlled damage by removing layers of skin, initiating epidermal growth (simple terms: they encourage the formation of new skin cells).
 During the treatment, a chemical solution is applied to the face that exfoliates away layers of skin, cleaning out pores and eliminating acne-causing components.